 Things you can do in the Canadian Rocky Mountains

 Most people visiting the Canadian Rockies end up mostly in between Banff and Jasper.
 The lesser known mountain town of Canmore has also beautiful hikes, lakes and mountain views, see our post Fun outdoor things to do in Canmore.
 This area of 4 National Parks is strictly protected.
 We have a list of 100 things you can do in Banff National Park some of which include cross country skiing, snowshoeing, skating on frozen lakes or skiing in winter.
+We have also published a very comprehensive list of 65 adventurous things to do in Jasper National Park.

 In summer you can do plenty of canoeing, hiking, trekking, mountain biking, wildlife watching, and road tripping.
 Rent a kayak or stand up paddle board and enjoy a day on the lake, good options are Lake Minnewanka, Johnson Lake, Moraine Lake, Lake Louise, Bow Lake, and Maligne Lake.